 Maria is the name given to a huge media art installation, covering roughly 12.5 x 14.5 metres or nearly four storeys of a downtown Toronto building.
-It is a multilayered portrait of women fighting to be recognized, respected, simply heard.
-The art activation, complete with a QR code, drives passersby to a website for information about the project and opportunities to make donations in support of women experiencing homelessness.
+It is a multilayered visual portrait of women fighting to be recognized, respected, simply heard.
+The art activation, complete with a QR code, encourages passersby to visit a website for information about the project and opportunities to support women experiencing homelessness.

-According to Statistics Canada 2019 data, emergency shelters for those fleeing gender-based violence were already at capacity before the COVID-19 pandemic hit: shelters were turning away nearly 1,000 women and children each day.
+According to Statistics Canada, emergency shelters for those fleeing gender-based violence were already at capacity before the COVID-19 pandemic hit: shelters were turning away nearly 1,000 women and children each day in 2019.
 And the pandemic has had an unprecedented impact on vulnerable women and girls throughout Canada.
 Programs and services are seeing a surge in gender-based violence and economic problems, and they’re struggling to meet women’s needs.

 # # #

-For example, the face of Dr. Shirley Jackson, the first Black woman to receive a PhD from the Massachusetts Institute of Technology (MIT), is referenced.
+For example, the face of Dr. Shirley Jackson, the first Black woman to receive a PhD from the Massachusetts Institute of Technology (MIT), is shown on screen.